by-student-2017/cif2cell-informal/README.md

 version
 1.2.11
-  mofified incarfile on cif2cell modified VASP(INCAR) and PWscf inputf file on ESPInterfaces.py
+  mofified incarfile on cif2cell and modified VASP(INCAR) and PWscf inputf file on ESPInterfaces.py